surveycto/extra-buttons/README.md

 ## How to use

-**To use this field plug-in as-is**, just download the [extrabuttons.fieldplugin.zip](extrabuttons.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this field plug-in as-is:**

-To create your own field plug-in using this as a template, follow these steps:

-1. Fork this repo
+1. Download the [sample form](extras/sample-form) from this repo and upload it to your SurveyCTO server.
-1. Make changes to the files in the `source` directory.

-    * **Note:** be sure to update the `manifest.json` file as well.

-1. Zip the updated contents of the `source` directory.
-1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your field plug-in).
+1. Download the [extrabuttons.fieldplugin.zip](https://github.com/surveycto/extra-buttons/raw/master/extrabuttons.fieldplugin.zip) file from this repo, and attach it to the sample form on your SurveyCTO server.
-1. You may then attach your new .fieldplugin.zip file to your form as normal.
+1. Adjust the parameter if you would like to use a different unit (see below).

 ## Parameters